Support $\tau$-tilting modules and recollements: Preliminaries

 \begin{proof} The assertions (1) and (2) follow from \cite[Remark 2.5]{PC14H}.
 The assertions (3) and (4) are similar to (1) and (2). \end{proof}

-\begin{proposition} Let $(\mathcal{A},\mathcal{B},\mathcal{C})$ be a recollement of abelian categories.
-Then we have \begin{itemize} \item[(1)] Assume that $\mathcal{A}$ and $\mathcal{B}$ have enough injective objects.
+\begin{proposition} Let $(\mathcal{A},\mathcal{B},\mathcal{C})$ be a recollement of abelian categories. \begin{itemize} \item[(1)] Assume that $\mathcal{A}$ and $\mathcal{B}$ have enough injective objects.
 If $i^{*}$ is exact, then $i_{*}$ and $j^{*}$ preserve injective objects. \item[(2)] Assume that $\mathcal{A}$ and $\mathcal{B}$ have enough projective objects.
 If $i^{!}$ is exact, then $i_{*}$ and $j^{*}$ preserve projective objects. \end{itemize} \end{proposition} \begin{proof} (1) The assertion that $i_{*}$ preserves injective objects is similar to Proposition \ref{C-enough}.
-Since $i^{*}$ is exact by assumption, by Lemma \ref{lem-2.6}(1), we have that $j_{!}$ is exact.
-Then by Proposition \ref{C-enough}(4), we have that $j^{*}$ preserves injective objects.
+Since $i^{*}$ is exact by assumption, $j_{!}$ is exact by Lemma \ref{lem-2.6}(1).
+Then by Proposition \ref{C-enough}(4), $j^{*}$ preserves injective objects.

 (2) It is similar to (1). \end{proof}